chillerlan/php-authenticator/README.md

 }
 ```

-Note: replace `dev-main` with a [version constraint](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints), e.g. `^3.1` - see [releases](https://github.com/chillerlan/php-authenticator/releases) for valid versions.

 Profit!

 ## Usage
 ### Create a secret
 The secret is usually being created once during the activation process in a user control panel.
 So all you need to do there is to display it to the user in a convenient way -
 as a text string and QR code for example - and save it somewhere with the user data.
 ```php
 use chillerlan\Authenticator\{Authenticator, AuthenticatorOptions};